 Section Overview

-Why it matters: Many linguistic variables are categorical — word choice, grammatical construction, language variety, register
+Why it matters: Many linguistic variables are categorical — word choice, grammatical construction, language variety, register.

 Pearson’s Chi-Square Test